mgorav/Chakravyuh/README.md

 * Built on APIs first design paradigm
 * Discover ML Model
 * Rank ML Model
+* Register a ML Model
+* Attach ML model to user
 * ..... ....

 ### What its not?